vijaypurohit322/create-your-chrome-extension/README.md

  - You will found that, it is added to your extensions.
  Now open Youtube and click on "Do it Dark" button, and enjoy !  :).

+ Mark star, if you find this interesting or
- Follow me for more Updates
+ [Follow me] (https://github.com/vijaypurohit322/) for more Updates.